 Over the past 13 years, with five children of various ages, I have organized a total of 45 birthday parties.
-Due to the rising cost of outside-the-home parties, we have had many home parties that were just as fun, inexpensive and customized for the birthday child’s desired theme.
+We have had many fun, inexpensive, in-home birthday parties customized for the birthday child’s desired theme.
 Involving the birthday child also gives them a valuable appreciation for the effort required to host a party.